 Recently, Hollywood's biggest production companies fought in a brutal bidding war for the privilege to adapt the old-school space-blaster Asteroids into a film.
 The winner?
 Universal Studios, according to The Hollywood Reporter.
 Producers Lorenzo di ...

 Bungie has been doing a lot of things lately.
 They split off from Microsoft in 2007, are building a new giant studio to house even more employees, and have two highly anticipated titles headed our way, Halo: ODST and Halo: Reach, which takes the laud...

 Siliconera reports that Sony has patented new technology that allows the PlayStation 3 to play all PlayStation 2 games.
 The article explains that the technology works by emulating the PS2's Emotion Engine, which would enable the PS3 to be backwards c...

 Yesterday, news broke that Blizzard was axing LAN multiplayer support for the highly anticipated sequel to Starcraft, StarCraft II.
 Needless to say, gamers wrote up a storm on the internet, upset about the news.

 Japan's computer game market saw a 24 percent drop in sales in the first half of the year, according to data released Wednesday.

 Microsoft Research's Kodu Game Lab, which allows you to create your own video games on the Xbox 360, is now available to download on Xbox Live.
 Kodu is described by its developer as extremely easy to use, which was displayed in a demo when the game w...

 June is always a busy month for new gadgets.
-The E3 video games show, Taiwan's Computex IT show and Singapore's CommunicAsia all provide a launching pad for new products and other companies are busy preparing new gizmos for the upcoming mid-year holi...
+The E3 video games show, Taiwan's Computex IT show and Singapore's CommunicAsia all provide a launching pad for new products.

 Most Popular Reviews